Lloyd 600: Commercial

 During the 1950s the small car market in West Germany was increasingly dominated by Volkswagen.
 In 1955, Volkswagen produced 279,986 passenger cars.
-Apart from a handful of exotic looking (and exotically priced) vehicles, the passenger cars produced by Volkswagen were all the same shape.
+Apart from a handful of exotic looking (and exotically priced) Karmann Ghia vehicles, the passenger cars produced by Volkswagen were all the same shape.
 The shape had been innovative twenty years earlier, but the architecture and look of the car had changed very little since.
 The approach of the Borgward Group could hardly have been more different.
 In 1955 the group produced 91,810 passenger cars, using three different brands and offering a wider range of models than any other West German manufacturer, with models replaced or substantially upgraded every few years.
 One result of these contrasting approaches was that it was Volkswagen that set the prices in what was still an acutely price sensitive market segment.
-In March 1954 the price of a standard Volkswagen was reduced to DM 3,950.
+In March 1954 the price of a standard Volkswagen Beetle was reduced to DM 3,950.
 It came down again, to DM 3,790, in August 1955, a level that it held till 1961.

 The standard Lloyd 600 was priced, between 1955 and 1958 at DM 3,680, a price which after 1955 undercut the larger and faster (albeit less fuel efficient and, some felt, more "old-fashioned") Volkswagen by a margin of barely more than DM 100.
 With the Lloyd Alexander, launched in 1957, there was no attempt to undercut the basic Volkswagen on price.
 The standard Lloyd Alexander was launched in 1957 with an advertised price of DM 4,060.
 The Lloyd Alexander TS arrived in 1958 priced at DM 4,330.

 Sales analysis differentiating between the Lloyd 600 and the Lloyd Alexander has not been located, but combining the two models gives a sales volume between 1955 and 1961 of 176,524 units.
 Sales dropped off sharply in 1960 which was the first full year of production for the manufacturer's own new Arabella model.
 The first NSU Prinz, very similar in terms of size and performance, and priced in 1958 at DM 3,739, managed a production volume of 94,549 units between 1958 and 1962.
 By 1960 Volkswagen were producing more than 700,000 Beetles in a single year.
 Their West German competitors were feeling the squeeze.